toryas/serverless-bucket-notification-plugin/README.md

 # Toryas / Serverless Bucket Notification Plugin

-This is a very poor readme for this plugin but now I so tired to write the full descriptions...
-I will update this readme later :)
+## Upadate v2.0.0

-So this is the essential
+ - Add support for multiples buckets to set notification

 ## How to use

-Install the plugin with `npm i -S serverless-bucket-notification-plugin`
+Install the plugin with `npm i -D serverless-bucket-notification-plugin`

 add the plugin in the serverless.yml file config